stardothosting/sysop-scripts/README.md

 sysop-scripts
 =============

-Systems administration and automation shell and python scripts
+Systems administration and automation shell and python scripts.
+Hopefully the scripts here will make your life easier :)

+Managed VPS Hosting : www.stardothosting.com